chammp29/seir-project-1/README.md

 User can play a typical game of Tower of Hanoi by moving the disks to another column.
 All rules and game logic are in place.
+User can change the level on demand, and upon successful completion of a level, the next level begins User can reset the current state of the game at any time

 ## Technologies Used